Milnor fibre boundary of a non-isolated surface singularity: Cases with small

-\labelpar{ss:dsmall} \ In this section we will treat all the possible examples with $d=2$ and $d=3$, and we present some examples with $d=4$.
-The statements are direct applications of the Main Algorithm and the above discussions regarding the monodromy.
-(One of our goals in this `classification list' is to provide an idea about the variety of the possible 3--manifolds obtained in this way, and to check if the same 3--manifold can be realized from essentially two different situations.)
+and $d=3$, and we present some examples with $d=4$.
+The statements are direct applications of the Main Algorithm and the above discussions regarding the monodromy. \ix{singularities!homogeneous!small degree}

+One of our goals in this `classification list' is to provide an idea about the variety of the possible 3--manifolds obtained in this way, and to check if the same 3--manifold can be realized from essentially two different situations.

 \begin{bekezdes}($\mathbf{d=2}$) There is only one case: $C$ is a union of two lines.
-A possible graph $\Gmod$ is ; hence $\partial F=S^1\times S^2$.
+A possible graph $\Gmod$ is ; hence $\partial F\approx S^1\times S^2$.
 The monodromy is trivial. \end{bekezdes}

 \begin{bekezdes}($\mathbf{d=3}$) There are six cases: